 End of October – Viennale Film Festival is an international and one of the top film festivals in Europe.
 Film premieres are shown in several cinemas around the city: Gartenbaukino, Stadtkino im Künstlerhaus, Urania, Austrian Film Museum, and Metro Kinokulturhaus.

-During November until 26th December – Several Christmas markets are opened in Vienna: Christkindlmarkt on the Rathausplatz (Town Hall), Spittelberg, Karlsplatz, Freyung, Schönbrunn, Am Hof, Maria-Theresien-Platz, Belvedere, Stephansplatz, Michaelerplatz and few more.
-There are souvenirs for sale, food and drinks, especially mulled wine.
+From November until 26th December – Several Christmas markets are open in Vienna: Christkindlmarkt on the Rathausplatz (Town Hall), Spittelberg, Karlsplatz, Freyung, Schönbrunn, Am Hof, Maria-Theresien-Platz, Belvedere, Stephansplatz, Michaelerplatz and few more.
+There are souvenirs for sale, food, and drinks, especially mulled wine.

 End of November – Craft Beer Festival is one of two the same events, the other one being held in spring.
 Craft beers from Austria and other countries are presented at this festival with tasting, food, and presentation about the brewing process.
 This two-day event is held in Marx Halle in the 3rd district.

 Several events that started earlier also continue throughout December, especially Christmas markets.
-Most of Christmas markets close on 26th December, but they convert into New Years Eve markets, which is basically the same thing, just different merchandise.
+Most Christmas markets close on 26th December, but they convert into New Year’s Eve markets, which is basically the same thing, just different merchandise.